machinekoder/pickit-docs/docs/documentation/setup/build-roi-box.rst

 .. image:: /assets/images/Documentation/Roi-markers.jpg

 #.
-Open the **Region of Interest** page on the Pickit web interface.
-#.
 Open the **2D** view in the Pickit viewer.
 #.
 Place the three markers as shown in the image above in the field of
    view of the camera.
 #.
-Press Use markers (this button is on clickable when all three markers
+Press :guilabel:`Around QR markers` (this button is on clickable when all three markers
    are in the field of view of the camera).
 #.
 If required, manually adjust the ROI box size as described in
-   the :ref:`fine-tune-roi-box`.
+   the :ref:`fine-tune-roi-box` section.

-.. note:: When defining the ROI box, the \ **Pickit reference frame** is defined in the left bottom corner of the ROI box.
+.. note:: When defining the ROI box, the **Pickit reference frame** is defined in the left bottom corner of the ROI box.

 Automatically